For contributors

 - Update the docs:

-- Add a glob import for the demos inside
+- Add a glob import for the demos inside the

 /apps/docs/src/demosdirectory. - Update the previously copied pages.